MediaArea/MediaArea-Utils/tools/Readme.md

 * $Mediaconch referes to https://github.com/MediaArea/MediaConch repository.
 * $MC_SC referes to https://github.com/MediaArea/MediaConch\_SourceCode repository.

-If you modify a copy of an original file, remmeber to change the original too.
+If you modify a copy of an original file, remember to change the original too.

 #### Implementation/policy checker